Skip to main content

 This victory comes after the fall of the previous government due to violent protests by youths in September 2025 over issues related to unemployment, economic troubles, and corruption.
 When Shah assumes the role of prime minister, the new government, expected to take over in late March 2026, will have a strong mandate to pass laws without needing to make compromises and even amend the constitution.
 However, it will face significant socioeconomic challenges, some of which have persisted for several decades.
 The high level of public expectation for rapid change, especially among the youth, may create a gap between promises and performance.

 With more than 3 million Nepali workers abroad and 3,300 daily departures, youth unemployment stands at 20%.
 Though they contribute 25-33% of GDP, their remittances are vulnerable to external shocks (e.g., Middle East conflicts affecting fuel and employment in the Gulf region).
 This situation leads to a cycle of "brain drain," informal employment (84% of total employment), and household vulnerability.
 The RSP aims to address this through initiatives like halting forced migration, promoting skill passports, "brain gain" programs, and creating domestic job opportunities.
 They have committed to generating 1.2 million formal jobs within five years in sectors like IT, tourism, agriculture, and construction.
-However, experts question the feasibility of these plans given the party's limited budget and past failures.
+However, experts question the feasibility of these plans, given that the previous political party's allocation of a limited budget in the area created a vicious circle.
+There is fear of a continuation of past failures.

 The Nepalese economy is slowly recovering, with an estimated GDP growth of around 4.3-4.6% in FY2025-26 according to the IMF.
 However, it has yet to meet the RSP's manifesto promises of achieving an average annual GDP growth of 7%, increasing per capita income from around $1,447 to over $3,000, and growing the total economy size to around $100 billion in 5-7 years.
 Low productivity levels in agriculture and industry, along with obstacles like red tape, land issues, and bureaucratic hurdles, hinder private sector investment.
 The government plans to address these challenges by eliminating obstructive laws, simplifying business processes, and attracting foreign direct investment (FDI) to foster a digital and private sector-led economy.
 Nevertheless, experts point out major bottlenecks such as the lack of fiscal space, infrastructure, and policy-administrative capacity.